n3mo/bibtex-to-plain-text.el/README.md

 }
 </pre>

-Running <code>bibtex-create-plain-text-reference</code> with point anywhere inside the above BibTeX entry will produce the following APA reference:
+Running <code>M-x bibtex-create-plain-text-reference</code> with point anywhere inside the above BibTeX entry will produce the following APA reference:

 <pre>
 Petrov, A.A. and Van Horn, N.M. and Ratcliff, R. (2011).
 Dissociable perceptual-learning mechanisms revealed by diffusion-model analysis.
 Psychonomic Bulletin & Review, 18(3), 490-497.